-If the application for admission is approved, a certificate of acceptance to the University and a U.S. Department of Justice I-20 form will be mailed by either the MSU Office of Admissions or the MSU OISS.
+If the application for admission is approved, a certificate of acceptance to the University will be emailed to the student with instructions on next steps, including accepting or denying the offer.
+Then, a U.S. Department of Justice I-20 form will emailed by either the MSU Office of Admissions or the MSU OISS.
 The School of Packaging does not handle I-20s.
 No prospective international student should plan to enter the United States before receiving both a certificate of acceptance and an I-20.
 It will be necessary to present the certificate upon application for a student visa, and again upon arrival at the University.
 The Office for International Students and Scholars issues these documents, following recommendation by the Office of Admissions, and will remain in direct contact with each applicant.
 For students entering the on-line program, no visa documents are needed and none will be issued.